Please select category from the dropdown list below.

 The transmission of HIV occurs in one of three ways: unprotected sexual contact with an infected person; infected blood passing into another person’s bloodstream; and an infected mother can pass HIV on to her child either during birth or through breast-feeding .
 Unprotected anal sex presents the greatest risk of exposure to HIV.
 Other behaviours that can put people at high risk of HIV include: unprotected vaginal sex; unprotected oral sex; and sharing injecting equipment (such as syringes and needles).

-National surveillance data show that in 2012 there were 1,253 cases of newly diagnosed HIV infection of which 32 (2.6%) were among Indigenous people .
-Age-standardised rates of HIV diagnosis were similar for Indigenous and non-Indigenous people at 5.5 and 5.4 per 100,000 respectively .
-Prior to this period, there was a marginal increase in the rate of HIV diagnosis among Indigenous people from around 4.5 per 100,000 in 2003 to 5.5 per 100,000 in 2012.
-In this period, a nominal increase was also observed in the diagnosis rate among non-Indigenous people.
-Overall in Australia, the cumulative number of HIV diagnoses by the end of 2012 was 34,029, of which 225 were among Indigenous people .
+National surveillance data show that in 2013 there were 1,236 cases of newly diagnosed HIV infection of which 26 (2.1%) were among Indigenous people (Derived from ).
+Age-standardised rates of HIV diagnosis were 1.3 times higher for Indigenous people than non-Indigenous people (4.9 and 3.9 per 100,000 respectively) .
+Prior to this period, the age-standardised notification rate of newly diagnosed HIV infection in the Indigenous population was 3.9 per 100,000 in 2004, then rates fluctuated until 2011 and increased in 2012-13 reaching 4.9 per 100,000 in 2013.
+In this period, a nominal increase was observed in the diagnosis rate among non-Indigenous people.
+In 2013, the median age of diagnosis was 37 years.
+Males accounted for 85% of new HIV cases among Indigenous people .

-Information about the occurrence of AIDS in the Indigenous population in 2012 is not available, but the number of new AIDS cases for the total population in 2009 was only 90 .
-In 2009, there were nine deaths following AIDS in Australia.
-The number of new AIDS cases in the Indigenous population in the ten-year period 1997-2006 was low, but Indigenous people had a slightly higher rate of AIDS diagnoses than did non-Indigenous people in 2006 (1.2 compared with 1.0 per 100,000) .
-The absence of reporting by Indigenous status in the most recent AIDS data may be due to the marked decrease in new AIDS diagnoses and deaths in Australia over the past decade.
+Information about the occurrence of AIDS in the Indigenous population in 2013 is not available, but the number of new AIDS cases for the total population in 2009 was only 90 .
+In 2009, there were nine deaths from AIDS in Australia.

 Susceptibility to skin infections and infestations increases with poor living conditions and overcrowding .
-The significant public health problem posed by skin infections in many remote Indigenous communities, particularly among Indigenous children, requires appropriate education, improved hygiene and reduced overcrowding .
+The significant public health problem posed by skin infections in many remote Aboriginal and Torres Strait Islander communities, particularly among Aboriginal and Torres Strait Islander children, requires appropriate education, improved hygiene and reduced overcrowding .

 Scabies is a skin disease caused by the mite Sarcoptes scabiei and produces skin inflammation and itching .
-It is endemic in some remote central and northern Indigenous communities, with prevalence of up to 50% in children and up to 25% in adults .
-The East Arnhem regional healthy skin program reported that more than 70% of children had presented to the clinic with scabies at least once in the period 2002-2005, almost all before they reached 2 years of age .
-Another study of children in a remote community in the NT in 2007 found that 68% of children had presented with scabies during their first year of life, and 77% had presented in the first two years .
+It is endemic in some remote central and northern Aboriginal and Torres Strait Islander communities, with prevalence of up to 50% in children and up to 25% in adults .
+The East Arnhem regional healthy skin program reported that more than 70% of children had presented to the clinic with scabies at least once in the period 2002-2005 and almost all before they reached 2 years of age .
+Another study of medical records for children born between 2001 and 2005 in a remote community in the NT found that 68% of children had presented with scabies during their first year of life, and 77% had presented in the first two years .

 Scratching in response to the inflammation and itching of scabies infestation can result in pyoderma (also referred to as impetigo or skin sores), a bacterial infection of the skin that can lead to kidney disease and possibly heart disease .
-A study of a remote community in the NT in 2007 found that 82% of children had presented with pyoderma in their first year of life and 87% in their first two years .
-The pyoderma in Indigenous communities commonly involves group A streptococcus (GAS), which is responsible for continuing outbreaks of acute post-streptococcal glomerulonephritis and ARF .
+A study of a remote community in the NT found that 82% of children had presented with pyoderma in their first year of life and 87% in their first two years .
+The pyoderma in Aboriginal and Torres Strait Islander communities commonly involves group A streptococcus (GAS), which is responsible for continuing outbreaks of acute post-streptococcal glomerulonephritis and ARF .